GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

       ```
       {
-        "error": "impossible to reopen ticket with id 5 because it is in progress"
+        "error": "Could not reopen the ticket with id 1 because its current status is 'IN_PROGRESS'"
       }
       ```